Are You Overweight? Three Proofs Show How It Wrecks Your Joints!

 There has been a lot of research into what constitutes a healthy diet, and that includes lots of fruits and vegetables to get the vitamins and minerals we need, plus a good amount of protein to keep muscles in shape.
 Some oils are better than others.
 Olive, Coconut being two of the most common ones.

 On the other hand, sugar, refined foods, fast foods, diet or sugary sodas, lots of dairy are all examples of foods to minimize or avoid.
 Likewise, lots of bread, pasta, and refined grains, like white rice, white bread, and pasta made from refined flour are best to minimize.

-The question arises, if you are reading this, and you are seriously overweight, then you probably ought to look into some type of structured diet program, something to keep you on track.
+The question arises, if you are reading this, and you are overweight, then you may well benefit from a structured diet program, something to keep you on track.